 So, if you think you are standing firm, be careful that you don’t fall!1 Corinthians 10:12 NIV

 The second can often be an outgrowth of the first.
-We become confident in our own strength and ability to stand firm in the battle (Eph.
+We become confident in our own strength and ability to stand firm in the spiritual battle we are fighting (Eph.
 6:10-13).
 And, as a result, we let down our guard.
 Our overconfidence blinds us to the dangers we face.
 And we fall into that very sin we thought we were immune to.

 Trust in the Lord